 Published on May 19th, 2015 | by Pro Wrestling Stories0

-This installment is a big one, covering the inner workings of the WCW buyout leading up to the final Nitro episode, and beyond, including thoughts from those involved.
-I hope you enjoy the read!
+This installment is a big one, covering the inner workings of the WCW buyout leading up to the final episode of Monday Nitro, and beyond, including thoughts from those involved.

-“It’s better to burn out than fade away.” – A fitting song to go along with this week’s post.
+“It’s better to burn out than fade away.” – A fitting song to go along with this piece.

 “For nearly three years, my company World Championship Wrestling, kicked Vince McMahon’s ass.
 Nitro – WCW’s flagship show – revolutionized wrestling.
 Everything that makes Raw distinctive [today] – from its [multiple] hour live format; its backstage interview segments – and above all its reality-based storylines – was introduced first on Nitro…”